-The Coroner is an independent Judicial Officer, responsible only to the Crown, with a statutory duty to investigate sudden, violent or unexplained deaths.
-He/she must be legally or medically qualified.
+The Coroner is an independent Judicial Officer, responsible only to the Crown.
+They have a statutory duty to investigate sudden, violent or unexplained deaths.
+They must be legally qualified.

-About one third of all deaths are reported to the Coroner and of these, approximately 55% require a post-mortem examination.
-In the vast majority of cases the post-mortem will reveal a natural cause of death but around 12% (375+ per year locally) show an unnatural cause and require an inquest.
+About 40% of all deaths are reported to a Coroner, often because the cause of death is not immediately known.
+Approximately half of reported deaths require some form of post-mortem examination and, in the vast majority of cases, this will reveal a natural cause of death.
+However, around 18% (600+ cases per year locally) show an unnatural cause of death and require an inquest.

-The Coroner's decision is set out in a formal record of the case called the 'Inquisition'.
-This states: the identity of the deceased; the medical cause of death; the time, place and circumstances at or in which the injury was sustained; and the conclusion as to the death.
+The Coroner's decision is set out in a formal document called the ‘Record of Inquest’.
+This states the identity of the deceased, the medical cause of death, the time and place of death and in what circumstances the deceased died.
+The form also records the court’s conclusion as to the death.

-In the Coroner's Court ‘neglect’ has a very specific and narrow definition, eg that there was a gross failure to provide someone in a dependent position with adequate food, shelter or basic medical attention and that this led to the death.
+A conclusion which often achieves wider publicity is when a death has been contributed to by neglect.
+In the Coroner's court neglect has a very specific and narrow definition, and should not be confused with civil negligence.
+In the Coroner’s court it means that there was a gross failure to provide someone in a dependent position with adequate food, shelter or basic medical attention and that this led to their death.